weaviate/weaviate-io/developers/weaviate/api/rest/batch.md

-    "successful": "<int>"        # how many objects were successfully deleted in this round "failed": "<int>"            # how many objects should have been deleted but could not be deleted "objects": [{                # one json object per weaviate object "id": "&lt;id&gt;",              # This successfully deleted object would be ommitted with output=minimal "status": "SUCCESS",       # Possible status values are: "SUCCESS", "FAILED", "DRYRUN" "error": null
+    "successful": "<int>"        # how many objects were successfully deleted in this round "failed": "<int>"            # how many objects should have been deleted but could not be deleted "objects": [{                # one json object per weaviate object "id": "<id>",              # This successfully deleted object would be omitted with output=minimal "status": "SUCCESS",       # Possible status values are: "SUCCESS", "FAILED", "DRYRUN" "error": null
     }, {
-      "id": "&lt;id&gt;",              # This error'd object will always be listed, even with output=minimal "status": "FAILED",
+      "id": "<id>",              # This error'd object will always be listed, even with output=minimal "status": "FAILED",
       "errors": {
          "error": [{